 Coverage

-The final will be comprehensive of all the material in the course through the last lecture.
+The final will be comprehensive of all the material in the course through class on Dec 2nd.
 It will place special emphasis on the content covered on the psets, and will have more material from concepts that were not already covered on the midterm.
+We will not expect you to be able to perform the math of MLE for nerual networks.

 Answer Format